PolarTREC Informational Webinar for Teachers & Researchers

 Teachers and research projects will be selected and matched to fill the approximately 12-14 openings available.
 All major expenses associated with teacher participation in PolarTREC field experiences are covered by the program and program partners, including transportation to and from the field site, food, lodging, and substitute teacher costs.

-The application period for teachers and researchers to apply to participate in PolarTREC begins on Monday, 26 August 2013 and end Monday, 16 September 2013.
+The application period for teachers and researchers to apply to participate in PolarTREC begins on Monday, 12 September 2016 and ends Monday, 10 October 2016.